International Relations (Minor)

 Egypt January Term Trip

-The Egypt J-term experience will take you to Cairo and Luxor to explore the culture of ancient and modern Egypt through an interdisciplinary approach that covers areas such as: history, religion, politics, architecture, art, language, geography/environment, diplomatic relations, and gender relations.
-By approaching ancient Egypt in this way, you will be challenged to better understand the multifaceted aspects of culture and how different components impact and shape each other.
+Travel to Cairo and Luxor to explore the culture of ancient and modern Egypt.
+You'll study the multifaceted aspects of culture and how different components impact and shape each other.

 International Relations Curriculum Guides & Degree Options